ddritzenhoff/ddritzenhoff/README.md

-## Yo!
+## yo

-Currently a candidate for a Master's in Computer Science from the Technische Universität München (2023 - 2025) and recently completed my Bachelor's in Computer Engineering and Computer Science from Northeastern University (2018 - 2022).
+currently a candidate for a Master's in Computer Science from the Technische Universität München (2023 - 2025) and recently completed my Bachelor's in Computer Engineering and Computer Science from Northeastern University (2018 - 2022).
 I just want to be excited by technology and circumnavigate the globe by sailboat.
 <!--
 **ddritzenhoff/ddritzenhoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.